Renewal FAQs

 What if I don’t meet the renewal requirements for my existing Credential?

 Answer: You may change to another designation that requires fewer mediations for the previous calendar year only if the renewal applicant has met the continuing education criteria for the previous calendar year and the mediation requirements for the other designation for the previous calendar year.
-The easiest way to apply to change your Credential designation is online, by clicking here.
-Note that if you apply online, the approval process will be expedited.
+To apply to change your Credential designation, click here.

 If you apply to change your Credential designation at the same time your renew, you will be charged the application fee for the new designation.
 If you apply to change your Credential designation after you have renewed though before the end of the standard renewal period, which is 2/28, then you will be charged only the difference between the renewal fee for your former designation and the application fee for the new designation.
 If you apply to change your Credential designation after 2/28, then you will be charged the full fee for the new designation (in addition to the renewal fee paid at the time you renewed).